freedomofpress/securedrop/docs/install.md

 * Navigate to the Tor Browser Directory
 * Open the `torrc` file which should be located in `tor-browser_en-US/Data/Tor/torrc`
-* Add a line that begins with `HidServAuth` followed by the journalist's hidden service URL and Auth value that was outputed at the end of step 5 of the `server_setup.sh` script
+* Add a line that begins with `HidServAuth` followed by the journalist's Document Interface URL and Auth value that was outputed at the end of the App Server installation

 In this case the `torrc` file for the first journalist should look something like: